PedroRegisPOAR/NixOS-configuration.nix/README.md

 - https://news.ycombinator.com/item?id=22856199

-Buidind this NixOS system using only `nix` (in future it is going to be the static):
+Building this NixOS system using only `nix` (in future it is going to be the nix static one):
 ```bash
 nix \
 build \